Usually, if you’re lucky enough to spend 25 years with the same company, it’s normally a pretty joyous event!

 The reason for the quotation marks is that there was no celebration.

 In its infinite wisdom (?), U.S. Citibanking & the USCC both decided previously to discontinue any sort of newsletter.
 There was no formal announcement whatsoever (though I honestly believe that our “wonderful” HR organization either knew or could/should have known if they actually cared enough or for once, pulled their heads outta their…).

 No one knew.

 Not even my boss.

-There was no Facebook back then where you could let the world know about this special occasion.
+There was no Facebook back then where you could let the world know about your special milestone.